Strong and Fragile Topological Dirac Semimetals with Higher-Order Fermi Arcs

-$^\star$Corresponding author: \url{bwieder@princeton.edu} (BJW), \url{bbradlyn@illinois.edu} (BB), \url{bernevig@princeton.edu} (BAB).
+\centerline{\bf Acknowledgments} $^\star$Corresponding author: \url{bwieder@princeton.edu} (BJW), \url{bbradlyn@illinois.edu} (BB), \url{bernevig@princeton.edu} (BAB).
 We thank Ady Stern, Ivo Souza, Maia G. Vergniory, Fan Zhang, Chen Fang, and Michael P. Zaletel for helpful discussions.
+We further thank Kuan-Sen Lin for a close reading of the revised version of this work.
 B. J. W., J. C., and B. A. B. acknowledge the hospitality of the Donostia International Physics Center, where parts of this work were carried out.
 B. J. W. and B. A. B. were supported by the Department of Energy Grant No. DE-SC0016239, the National Science Foundation EAGER Grant No. DMR 1643312, Simons Investigator Grant No. 404513, ONR Grant No. N00014-14-1-0330, the Packard Foundation, the Schmidt Fund for Innovative Research, and a Guggenheim Fellowship from the John Simon Guggenheim Memorial Foundation.
 Z. W. acknowledges support from the CAS Pioneer Hundred Talents Program.
 J. C. acknowledges support from the Flatiron Institute, a division of the Simons Foundation.
 L. M. S. was supported by a MURI grant on topological insulators from the Army Research Office, Grant No. ARO W911NF-12-1-0461.
 B. J. W., L. M. S., and B. A. B. were additionally supported by the NSF through the Princeton Center for Complex Materials, a Materials Research Science and Engineering Center DMR-1420541.
 As discussed in the main text, during the long preparation of this extensive work, simplified toy-models featuring variants of HOFA states were introduced in Refs.~\onlinecite{TaylorToy,VladHOFA}; further comparisons to the results of Ref.~\onlinecite{TaylorToy} are provided in Appendix~\ref{sec:boundaryNumbers}.
 Corner modes in fragile phases were also recently recognized in Refs.~\onlinecite{BernevigMoTe2,WiederAxion}, and were connected in Ref.~\onlinecite{BernevigMoTe2} to a robust variant of spinless HOFA states distinct from those introduced in this work.
 Finally, during the preparation of this work, Majorana HOFA states in nodal superconductors were analyzed in Ref.~\onlinecite{GhorashiTaylorHOFASC}.